In Conversation with Rachel Herbert – Trail’s End Beef

 Striving for sustainability – economic and ecological – on a family-run ranch in southern Alberta

 The Herbert family ranches with an ethic for animal care, and environmental stewardship and regeneration, protecting watersheds, planting cover crops, and allowing the land to rest between grazing.
-They share the native grassland with a variety of wild ‘neighbours’, including geese, songbirds, coyotes, muskrat, cougars and grizzly bears.
+They share the native grassland with a variety of wild ‘neighbours’, including elk, deer, songbirds, beavers, coyotes, cougars and grizzly bears.

 This deep commitment to land stems from a century-year old relationship with ranching in the Porcupine Hills.
 The Herbert family is rooted five generations deep on the native grasslands.